ranjan-stha/utilities/attendance_manager_v2/README.md

 Book1.csv is the main attendance file <br>
 Book2.csv is the current attendance file

-In order to automate the integration, run the following command where we are passing several commandline arguments
+With this script, you can either use images or csv file to integrate the attendance.

+To use Images, just take the snapshot of the screen of the attendance of the students, then run the script as follows:

+<b>$ python 0 transfer.py Book1.csv name <image1.{jpg|png} image2.{jpg|png} ......> "Sep 2" </b> </br>

+<i> Note: You can pass as many image files as you want </i>

+The alternative is to use the current attendance list in csv format.
+Run the script as follows:

-<b>$ python transfer.py Book1.csv Book2.csv name name "Sep 2"</b>
+<b>$ python 1 transfer.py Book1.csv Book2.csv name name "Sep 2"</b>

 where,
 Book1.csv is the main attendance file <br>